Dr Hugh Leslie MD Longevity Medicine

 • Cancer screening status

+These are less glamorous than a biological age score, but they are far more directly tied to clinical action.
 A person with high blood pressure, elevated ApoB, poor sleep and low muscle strength does not need a biological age test to know where to focus.
 The priorities are already clear.

 The problem is overinterpretation.
 A biological age score can be interesting without being definitive.
 It can be motivating without being diagnostic.
 It can be one data point without being the central measure of health.
+Used thoughtfully, it may have a role.
+Used uncritically, it distracts from better-established risk factors.

-Biological age testing is an interesting area of longevity science, but it is not a complete measure of health and should not be treated as a diagnosis.
+Biological age testing is one of the more interesting areas of longevity science.
+It is not a complete measure of health, and it should not be treated as a diagnosis.
+The best use is cautious, contextual, and secondary to more established clinical measures.

+The good news is that for most people, the highest-value work is already well-known: improve blood pressure, metabolic health, fitness, strength, sleep, nutrition, alcohol intake, smoking status and preventive screening.
 Longevity medicine should be evidence-informed, not number-obsessed.
-The goal is not to chase a younger score.
-It is to improve real health, function and resilience over time.
+The goal is not a younger score.
+It is real health, function and resilience over time.